aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

 4. Click `Advanced` on the left sidebar menu
 5. Find `Memory` and adjust it to 12 GB

+#### error TS2307: Cannot find module ‘osml-cdk-constructs’

+If you encounter an error while running `npm i` that leads to an error:

+> error TS2307: Cannot find module ‘osml-cdk-constructs’ or its corresponding type declarations.

+Please execute the following command and try again:

+> npm install osml-cdk-constructs

 ## Support & Feedback

-To post feedback, submit feature ideas, or report bugs, please use the [Issues](https://github.com/aws-solutions-library-samples/osml-cdk-constructs/issues) section of this GitHub repo.
+To post feedback, submit feature ideas, or report bugs, please use the [Issues](https://github.com/aws-solutions-library-samples/guidance-for-overhead-imagery-inference-on-aws/issues) section of this GitHub repo.

 If you are interested in contributing to OversightML Model Runner, see the [CONTRIBUTING](CONTRIBUTING.md) guide.